ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

      sure that the spatial component of the model you want to analyse is of type ``PointSource``.

-Last, we consider the classical technique for IACT spectral analysis, in which 1D spectra for On and Off regions are used jointly to determine the source parameters.
+Finally, we consider the classical technique for IACT spectral analysis, in which 1D spectra for On and Off regions are used jointly to determine the source parameters.